na-stewart/gmad-py/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-gmad-py was created to allow for you to easily extract or create multiple addons at one time with any operating system.
+gmad-py was created for you to easily extract or create multiple addons at one time with any operating system.
 Currently, the most popular option, "Gmad - Easy Addon Extractor" only works with Windows and cannot create addons.
 This repo has been reinstated and updated due to public demand.